Table of Contents

 4. Give Them Space To Be Successful

 Whilst I believe that blame is one of the worst things for killing engagement, I must admit that Micro-Management is a very close second.
 Even with distributed teams, I have seen people become disengaged by managers constantly chasing them up through chats, emails, and phone calls.
-It sometimes feels that Micro Managers see virtual teams and people that are 1000 miles away from them as some kind of challenge and look for new and better ways to keep a very close eye on them.
-Even though we might be working at home, it feels like big brother is still watching you.
+It sometimes feels that Micro Managers see virtual teams and people 1000 miles away from them as some challenge and look for new and better ways to keep a close eye on them.
+Even though we might be working at home, it feels like Big Brother is still watching you.

 Don’t do that!

-Now that doesn’t mean that we should never check-in, it means that we need to do it at the right times, and ideally, at mutually agreed times.
+Now that doesn’t mean that we should never check in; it means that we must do it at the right times and, ideally, at mutually agreed times.
 Not only will that help with engagement, but it will also help to drive accountability.

 5. Give Them Support When Needed

-When it comes to making people feel like they will be successful, one of the most powerful tools we have is to let them know that they have our support and that they can reach out if needed.
-This is like giving a trapeze artist a safety net, probably they won’t use it, but knowing it is there will help to give them increased confidence which will help to boost engagement even further.
+When it comes to making people feel like they will be successful, one of our most powerful tools is to let them know that they have our support and can reach out if needed.
+This is like giving a trapeze artist a safety net, probably, they won’t use it, but knowing it is there will help to increase their confidence, which will help boost engagement even further.

 89% of workers at companies that support well-being initiatives are more likely to recommend their company as a good place to work-American Psychological Association